Home » Garden » Are Hydrangeas Deer Resistant? The Best Repellent Strategy

 The answer is…

-Depending on where you live, the deer population, weather conditions, and the variety of hydrangea you have, it may or may not be more susceptible.
+It really depends.
+Because it depends on where you live, the deer population, weather conditions, and the variety of hydrangeas you have, hydrangeas may or may not be more deer-resistant.

-Where I live, if I’m asked, “are hydrangeas deer resistant?” my answer is no.
+Where I live and garden, if I’m asked, “are hydrangeas deer resistant?” my answer is no. They all need protection from browsing.

 close up of phlox and limelight hydrangea flowers